AurelienAudero/Intel-i5-7400-Hackintosh-EFI/README.md

 Keep a local backup of your EFI and don't modify the config.plist with Opencore Configurator (it can break the EFI and make macOS unbootable).

-Don't use Clover Configurator too (It will add Clover Specifics Things to the config.plist and can break the EFI too.
+Don't use Clover Configurator too (It will add Clover Specifics Things to the config.plist and can break the EFI too).

 ### 3